Completing a FAFSA is the very first "scholarship" step!

 The FAFSA is the Free Application for Federal Student Aid.
-This application can qualify students for many types of federal grants, federal loans, and work-study programs...
+Students must complete this application in order to qualify for many types of federal and state grants, students loans, work-study programs and private scholarship opportunities.

 Pell Grant (eligibility based on many factors, but primarily financial need)

 FSEOG (for exceptional need):A TEACH Grant is available if you plan to become a teacher in a high-need field in a low-income area

 If your parent passed away as a result of service in Iraq or Afghanistan, you may be eligible for a Service Grant